-We’ve been making a lot of easy dump cake recipes recently but thought we could add a few easy bread pudding recipes to the list because this too only has a few ingredients and is simple to throw together.
+We’ve been making a lot of easy dessert recipes recently, but I think these bread pudding recipes top the list.
+They only need a few ingredients and are super simple to throw together.
 I promise, let me share what we did to make this fabulous warm dessert.

 Ok so this creation started at a friends house…….